 May negative energy be overcome

 Karana Mudra is a powerful gesture that helps us to connect with our innermost thoughts and feelings.
 When we perform this mudra, we become more aware of the subtleties in our lives and can better understand and manage our emotions.
 This mudra has been used for centuries in yoga, meditation, and other spiritual practices and can be a valuable tool on your journey to self-discovery.
-If you’re interested in learning more about the history and benefits of Karana Mudra, check out our 108 different mudras course!
+If you’re interested in learning more about the history and benefits of Karana Mudra, check out our 108 different Mudras Certification Course!